silentdance/ram/intl.en-US/User Guide/Security settings/Multi-factor authentication/Enable an MFA device for a RAM user.md

 # Enable an MFA device for a RAM user {#task_268585 .task}

-This topic describes how to enable a multi-factor authentication \(MFA\) device for a RAM user to protect your Alibaba Cloud account.
+This topic describes how to enable a multi-factor authentication \(MFA\) device for a RAM user with the Google Authenticator app.
+After an MFA device is enabled, it provides additional security protection for your Alibaba Cloud account.

-The following section uses the Google Authenticator app as an example.

 1. Log on to the [RAM console](https://partners-intl.console.aliyun.com/#/ram) by using your Alibaba Cloud account.